Florimond/tuto-write-emitter-sdk/README.md

 #### Publication

 - ttl

 Add "?ttl=X" to specify how long the message should be stored in the channel.

 #### Subscription

 - last

 Add "?last=X" to specify how many stored messages should be retrieved upon subscription.

 ### An implementation of the formatting

+Here is a Javascript implementation of the channel formatting function, coming from the [official Javascript SDK](https://github.com/emitter-io/javascript)

 ```
 Emitter.prototype._formatChannel = function (key, channel, options) {